by Lucynda Koesters

-For Kathy and Don Walz of Delaware, it's a one-income lifestyle with a twist: Dad, not Mom, stays home with baby.
+For Kathy and Don Walz of Delaware, it's a one-income lifestyle with Dad staying home with baby.
 Kathy and Don, ages 34 and 40, met in 1995 and married in 1997.
 They are the proud parents of a four-month old baby girl.
 After pooling their resources and doing some soul searching, they've chosen to live on one income temporarily in order to have a parent at home with baby.
 "Mom makes moola while Dad does diapers," says a tongue-in-cheek Don.

 The Walzes eased into the transition to one income with a little help from Don, who says, "I learned early on at my well-paying job how not to fall into the trap of spending so much that I found myself living from paycheck to paycheck.
 I figured out how to pay off my pre-Kathy house in only six years and had enough money left over to not have any car payments.
 "So, with the proceeds from my house's sale and Kathy's we bought OUR house and only owed $75,000, which we promptly paid off in two years due to having two incomes at that time.
 I'm (residing in) a paid-for house and we have paid-for cars."